qrst07/cloudmc-standard-kb/en/cloudstack-compute-service/working-with-instance-templates.md

 #### Make the initial Volume Snapshot

-In the **Volume** tab, locate the instance you want to do a template from.
+In the **Volumes** tab, locate the instance you want to do a template from.
 Note that this process will work only on the ROOT volumes.
 Let's say we want to do a Template out of *warrenton-mysql-node01*.

 ![List of volumes](/assets/working-with-instance-templates-en-1.png)